infosecstreams/infosecstreams.github.io/index.md

 # InfoSec Streams

 Congrats!
 You've found an actively maintained list of Information Security-related Twitch streams.
-This list is `sorted` based on 14-day activity to help you find active streams more easily!
+This list is `sorted` based on `30-day activity` to help you find active streams more easily!

-Streams that haven't had activity the last two weeks have been sorted onto the [inactive](/inactive) page.
+Streamers that haven't had activity in the last month are moved to the [inactive streamers](/inactive) page.

-Please contribute missing streams or errors via a [pull request](https://github.com/infosecstreams/infosecstreams.github.io/pulls), an [issue](https://github.com/infosecstreams/infosecstreams.github.io/issues), or holler at us on the [Discord](https://discord.gg/RftU46K8sn).
+Please contribute new streamers or errors via a [pull request](https://github.com/infosecstreams/infosecstreams.github.io/pulls), an [issue](https://github.com/infosecstreams/infosecstreams.github.io/issues), or holler at us on the [Discord](https://discord.gg/RftU46K8sn).
 Thanks!

+## Resources

+Here are [some great resources](/resources) for your hacking journey.

 ## List of Streams (sorted)